Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Recent Performances

-- In last week's matchup with the Jets, Lawrence completed 66.7% of his pass attempts for 280 yards.
+- In last week's matchup with the Jets, Lawrence completed 66.7% of his passes for 280 yards.

 - Lawrence tacked on six carries for 37 yards, averaging 6.2 yards per attempt in the running game.